oidoid/atlas-pack/readme.md

   big PNG sprite sheet containing all frames of animation from all input files as well as an associated JSON texture lookup file are output.
-- **Pack**: Use `atlas-pack` to parse the sprite sheet JSON and generate an immutable sprite `AtlasMeta` optimized for lookup and sharing.
+- **Pack**: Use `atlas-pack` to parse the sprite sheet JSON and generate an immutable sprite `Atlas` optimized for lookup and sharing.
 - **Run**: Every distinct renderable object should then create its own `Animator` state.
 Finally, `Animator` is used to update and render the `Film` state sub-textures each frame.